 The University of Ottawa Retirement Pension Plan (1965) is a contributory defined benefit plan.
-A defined benefit plan means that retired, deferred retirements and active plan members are guaranteed retirement benefits by the employer.
-Ontario pension plans are supervised by the FSRA and retired plan members' benefits are fully protected under existing legislation.
+A defined benefit plan means that retired, deferred, and active plan members are guaranteed retirement benefits by the employer.
+Ontario pension plans are supervised by the Financial Services Regulatory Authority of Ontario ("FSRA") and retired plan members' benefits are fully protected under existing legislation.